waleed-alfaifi/100-days-of-code/rounds/r1-log.md

 **Thoughts**: I found out how `background-image` can solve the problem of images exceeding the height specified for them.
 It comes with another problem which is the image gets cropped and therefore it does not look good.

 **Link(s) to work**: [30DayOfCSS - Challenge 1 - Day 5](https://github.com/waleed-alfaifi/30DaysOfCSS/commit/281dd77890d5eec618deed46f42447f79627928c)

+---

+### Day 6 - June 5, 2020

+**Today's Progress**: Completed the second card of challenge 2.
+**Thoughts**: I used `background-position` to get the image to not get cropped but then I increased the height of the card to accomodate the image's height.
+I want to start soon on developing complete pages.
+I think that would be better.

+**Link(s) to work**: [30DayOfCSS - Challenge 1 - Day 6](https://github.com/waleed-alfaifi/30DaysOfCSS/commit/20f8835f349d454a739f6eb78ba485ce1ecc7ed6)